 Jordan is an ideal destination for those seeking cultural knowledge and spiritual enrichment.
 Jordan values its ethnically and religiously diverse population, consequently providing for the cultural rights of all its citizens.
 This spirit of tolerance and appreciation is one of the central elements contributing to the stability and peace in Jordan.
-More than 92% of Jordanians are Sunni Muslims and approximately 6% are Christians.
+More than 92% of Jordanians are Muslims and approximately 8% are Christians.
 The majority of Christians belong to the Greek Orthodox Church; but there are also Greek Catholics, Roman Catholics , Syrian Orthodox, Coptic Orthodox, Armenian Orthodox, and a few Protestant denominations.
-Several small Shi'a and Druze populations can also be found in Jordan.

 As Jordan is predominantly an Islamic country, one may explore the principles of Islam through direct interaction with the people of this monotheistic religion.
 As the capstone of a long tradition beginning with Judaism and Christianity, Muslims believe that Islam completes the revelation of God's message to humankind.
 Islam – which in Arabic means "submission" – is an assertion of the unity, completeness, and sovereignty of God.

 Islamic tradition observes five fundamental creeds, or "pillars," that identify and strengthens the bond of all Muslims .
 The five pillars consist of: the Confession of Faith, Daily Prayer (five times per day facing Mecca), Fasting during the holy month of Ramadan, Almsgiving (donating), and the Pilgrimage to Mecca.